-This open air market in the city of Palermo is a chaotic feast for the adventurous traveler.
-Located in the Norman quarter of the city near the train station, the market stalls are stacked with freshly caught fish and colorful produce.
-The sellers will shout and sing at passers by to lure them to their wares.
-Try a snack like Panelle, made from freshly fried chickpea flour or Sfincione, a thick crusted pizza slice.
+This open-air market in the city of Palermo is a chaotic feast for the adventurous traveller.
+Located in the Norman quarter of the city near the train station, the market stalls are stacked with freshly caught fish and colourful produce.
+The sellers will shout and sing at passers-by to lure them to their wares.
+Try a snack like Panelle, made from freshly fried chickpea flour or Sfincione, a thick-crusted pizza slice.

-This iconic symbol of Sicily is one of Italy’s three active volcanoes.
+This iconic symbol of Sicily is one of three active volcanoes in Italy.
 The imposing mountain was once thought to be the home of Cyclops by the ancient Greeks.
-Take the approach up the mountain through very barren lava fields and at the top, you will find souvenir shops and trucks selling honey with free samples.
-Find a deep crater where the kids can slide or if you are visiting in the winter months, you can ski down the slopes.
+Take the approach up the mountain through barren lava fields and, at the top, you will find souvenir shops and trucks selling honey with free samples.
+Find a deep crater where the kids can slide or, if you are visiting in the winter months, you can ski down the slopes.

 This tiny island is attached to the city of Siracusa by two bridges and is almost like a separate world, despite it being so close to mainland Sicily.
 Ortigia is also called the Città Vecchia (Old City) and is home to historic sites like the Fountain of Arethusa, described centuries ago by the poet Virgil, and also the Duomo di Siracusa, which has ancient roots and a Sicilian Baroque facade.
 A few narrow streets away, visit the church Santa Lucia alla Badia to see one of Caravaggio’s last works.